Questions about tuition, fees, and I-20s

-A. No. After you receive your acceptance letter, a tuition deposit of $200 is all that is required.
+A. No. After you receive your acceptance letter, a tuition deposit of $200 will be asked to confirm your arrival.
 If you are applying for housing in the residence halls, you must also send in a $200 housing deposit.

 Q. How can I wire money with a bank transfer or pay online?